robbydyer/sports/README.md

 # Primary configuration for the matrix
 sportsMatrixConfig:
+  httpListenPort: 8080 # Listen port for the HTTP server.
+Defaults to 8080
   screenOffTimes: # Cron values for when the screen should be turned off
   - "38 0 * * *"
   screenOnTimes: # Cron values for when the screen should be turned on